Hereditary conjugacy separability of right angled Artin groups and its applications: Consequences of the main theorem

 \begin{thm} Let $N$ be a normal subgroup of a right angled Artin group $G$ such that the quotient $G/N$ is subgroup separable.
 Then $N$ is conjugacy separable.
 If, in addition, $N$ is finitely generated, then $N$ has solvable conjugacy problem. \end{thm}

-Note that requiring $G/N$ to be subgroup separable is necessary in the above statement: in \cite{Miller} C. Miller gives an example of a finitely generated subgroup of $F_2 \times F_2$ that has unsolvable conjugacy problem (here $F_2$ denotes the free group of rank $2$, and so $F_2 \times F_2$ is the right angled Artin group associated to a square).
+Note that requiring $G/N$ to be subgroup separable cannot be dropped in the above statement: in \cite{Miller} C. Miller gives an example of a finitely generated subgroup of $F_2 \times F_2$ that has unsolvable conjugacy problem (here $F_2$ denotes the free group of rank $2$, and so $F_2 \times F_2$ is the right angled Artin group associated to a square).

 The second claim of Theorem \ref{thm:norm_sbgps_RAAG-conj_probl} may seem surprising: in general we cannot use Mal'cev's result, mentioned above, to reach the needed conclusion, because the conditions imposed on $N$ do not constrain it to be finitely presented.
 Indeed, let $G$ be the right angled Artin group associated to a finite graph $\Gamma$ and given by \eqref{eq:RAAG-def}.
 Let $N_\Gamma$ be the kernel of the homomorphism $\psi: G \to \Z$ satisfying $\psi(v)=1$ for each $v \in \mathcal V$, and let $\mathcal{L}_\Gamma$ be the simplicial flag complex, whose $1$-skeleton is $\Gamma$.